-The scholarship program will run for the duration of the secondary education for continuing students starting in 2020.
-In the first year, 10 scholarships will be awarded per county thus making a total of 50 scholarships offered in the first year.
-As these are short courses, this program can be continued during the duration of the project.
+The scholarship program will run for the duration of the secondary education for both new and continuing students starting in 2020.
+Only continuing students will be considered for the scholarship opportunity in the subsequent years.
+From 2023, each academic year during the entire project implementation period, 30 scholarships will be awarded per county thus making a total of 150 scholarships offered per academic year.